mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/SwiftPuLP.md

 - term **Variable**:
     A ``Variable`` has a unique name, a domain, and optional minimum and maximum bounds.

-    A ``Variable/Domain`` specifies a range of values (real, integer or binary), subject to optional bounds restrictions.
+    A ``Variable/Domain`` specifies a range of values (continous, integer or binary), subject to optional bounds restrictions.

 - term **Linear function**:
     A ``LinearFunction`` represents a linear combination of zero or more variables, i.e. it has a form like *a \* x + b \* y + c*, where *x* and *y* denote variables, *a* and *b* are the coefficients (aka factors) and *c* is the constant.